Shreya-BV/ThinkingToCoding_Shreya/README.md

-# Count Vowels in a Word
+h# Count Vowels in a Word
 ## Task- Ask the user to enter a word or a sentence,then count and display the njumber of vowels in the input.
 Example-   Input: "Hello World"    Output: 3 vowels

 # Logic Summary